Service and Assistance Animal Policy

 3. The owner is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to University premises that are assessed after the student and animal vacate the residence.
 The University shall have the right to bill the Student account of the owner for unmet obligations.

-4. The owner must notify Disability and Accessibility Services Office in writing if the Approved Animal is no longer needed as an Approved Animal or is no longer in residence.
+4. The owner must notify Student Accessibility Services Office in writing if the Approved Animal is no longer needed as an Approved Animal or is no longer in residence.
 To replace an Approved Animal the owner must file a new Request for Reasonable Accommodation.

 5. The Owner's residence may be inspected for fleas, ticks or other pests once a semester or as needed.
 The applicable housing office for the residence hall will schedule the inspection.
 If fleas, ticks or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a university-approved pest control service.
 The owner will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls.